ABOUT STUDENTS FOR GLOBAL PEACEBUILDING

 - Publicize the Center for Citizen Peacebuilding, Olive Tree Initiative, International Studies, Minor in Conflict Resolution, Minor in Civic and Community Engagement, Certificate in Conflict Analysis and Resolution, Certificate in Mediation, and Global Leadership Certificate.

-- Emphasis is on working with organizations that focus on dispute resolution, nonviolent action, gang intervention, and other types of peacebuilding in their communities.
-The main focus will be on citizen efforts at peacebuilding.
+Our emphasis is on working with organizations that focus on dispute resolution, nonviolent action, gang intervention, and other types of peacebuilding in their communities.
+The main focus is on citizen efforts at peacebuilding.
 Destinations will be to communities where faculty and graduate students conduct research and can mentor students.